 But there’s another aspect of SEO that it’s necessary for you as a site owner to give priority to if you want to have a successful website.
 We can call this external SEO, or off-page SEO.
 This refers to all the steps you can take outside of your website (or even without your own website) to rank better in search engine results.

 The four aspects of SEO below are an introduction to the basics of off-page SEO, and none of them require any knowledge of code or websites.
 They are all aimed at owners of businesses rather than web professionals.

 If you’re a local business serving your own geographic area, getting local citations is the most important step towards getting the traffic you need.
 Local citations are instances of your name, address, and phone number on the web.

 Whether you’re starting from scratch or you’ve been in business a while, the first thing to do is give your site a visibility checkup.

-Check how visible online you are right now, and get a list of directories to submit your site to, with this free tool from moz.com.
+Check how visible online you are right now, and get a list of directories to which you can submit your site, with this free tool from moz.com.

 When you search for a local business, you may notice that there are a lot of results near the top that aren’t actually websites, or that aren’t the actual company’s website, like Google My Business (when a business listing appears on a Google Map) and Yelp results.

 These links, even though they’re not your website, count toward your “popularity”– as long as your name, address, and phone number match!
 So if you have multiple phone numbers, or variations on your company name (with and without LLC, for example) pick one to use online and stick to it everywhere.